switchtrue/personal-blog/content/posts/firewatch-australia-part-1.md

 When I first started building Firewatch Australia I was very much building the plane whilst flying it.
 I had a few goals in mind but didn't know exactly how they would manifest or how I would implement them.
 One early feature I knew I wanted was a visual history of each fire showing its progression.
-This seemed important to me so that you could better understand the speed at which a fire is spreading or if it has slowed down.
+This seemed important to me so that the speed at which a fire is spreading or if it has slowed down could be better understood.

 The RFS feed only offers the current size and shape of the fires so in order to achieve this I needed to start scraping and saving the data before deciding how I was going to manage and serve